chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-mixer-using-single-rotating-frame/3d-mixer-using-single-rotating-frame.rst

 Linear Solver
 ~~~~~~~~~~~~~
 Relatively standard parameters are used for the linear solver.
-From our experience, the ``AMG`` preconditioner is more robust and for that reason we will use it.
+From our experience, the ``amg`` preconditioner is more robust and for that reason we will use it.

 .. code-block:: text

     subsection linear solver
       subsection fluid dynamics
-        set method                                    = amg
+        set method                                    = gmres
         set max iters                                 = 100
         set relative residual                         = 1e-4
         set minimum residual                          = 1e-10
+        set preconditioner                            = amg
         set amg preconditioner ilu fill               = 0
         set amg preconditioner ilu absolute tolerance = 1e-11
         set amg preconditioner ilu relative tolerance = 1.00